 Outsiders are also involved, including poachers of snow leopard, argali and ibex.

 Community-based wildlife management is a recent development in Tajikistan.
 In some areas, local traditional hunters increasingly realised that the declines of wildlife were a direct effect of unregulated and intensive hunting and that such declines would ultimately not only deprive them of their own hunting opportunities but also cause the loss of related income opportunities and cultural heritage.

-Since 2008 wildlife management areas - or conservancies - that are protected by families or associations of local hunters have been established with the support of wildlife conservation and development organizations such as H&CAT.
+Since 2008 wildlife management areas - or conservancies - that are protected by families or associations of local hunters have been established with the support of wildlife conservation and development organisations such as the Association of Nature Conservation Organizations of Tajikistan (ANCOT).
 Local ex-hunters help to prevent community members and outsiders from poaching.
 With wildlife numbers on the rise legal and regulated trophy hunting, and other revenue-generating activities such as guided hiking, game-viewing, wildlife photography, was introduced.